History of The Salvation Army (Barrhaven/Woodroffe/Parkdale)

 The first officers were Captain Pace and Lieutenant Kitt.
 Lieutenant Kitt left soon after the Corps opened.
 Lieutenant Ransuff came to assist Captain Pace.
 Although many people became friends of the Army, some people remained hostile to it and as a result set fire to the old theater.
 While repairs to the building took place, the Army moved to an old store on Wellington Street.

 Services returned to the old theater upon completion of the repairs.
 Some time later the Army moved the services back to the store on Wellington Street.
 The Salvation Army then secured another building on Wellington Street, which Divisional Commander Col. W. Bettridge officially dedicated on April 13, 1935.

 In 1952, The Salvation Army bought a building on Parkdale Avenue and Chief Secretary Colonel Harewood officially opened the building on February 2, 1952.
 The Corps then became known as the Parkdale Citadel Corps.

 In the spring of 1969, construction commenced on a new building at the corner of Fox Crescent and Woodroffe Avenue.
 While the construction took place, the Army held morning services at Woodroffe Public School and evening services at Woodroffe United Church.
-During the summer months, the Army held evening services outdoors at Carlingwood Mall (in front of the old Loblaws store).
+During the summer months, the Army held evening services outdoors at Carlingwood Mall.
 The cost of the building was $250,000.
-Territorial Commander Commissioner Wiseman officially opened and dedicated Woodroffe Community Church.
+Territorial Commander Commissioner Wiseman officially opened and dedicated Woodroffe Temple.

-A decision to relocate/plant a new church in 2009 to Barrhaven was made wanting the church to move to a fast and growing community and bring our vision to Win Souls, Grow Saints and Serve Suffering Humanity.
+A decision to relocate/plant a new church in 2009 to Barrhaven was made wanting the church to move to a fast and growing community.
+We look to the future as we anticipate continuing to serve the community of Barrhaven.